Knackered greens soup

 This soup is about using up the half-empty bag of wilting, end-of-the-week spinach or watercress in the fridge that's looking as tired as you feel.
 Full of iron, it tastes sweet from the frozen peas - you can add a little grated cheddar on top, too, for the kids.
-Best served with flatbreads or hot buttered toast fingers for dunking.
-For another way to cook with greens, knackered or otherwise, try our all-greens tart.
+Best served with hot buttered gluten-free toast fingers for dunking.

 1 knob of butter